Smart Glasses: Why are Machines Becoming Glasses?

 People may no longer pull rectangular devices out of their pockets.

-Instead, they will use the internet naturally while walking through spaces, looking at the world around them, and speaking with others.
+Instead, they may remain connected to the internet naturally while walking through spaces, looking at the world around them, and speaking with others.

 Just as smartphones transformed the internet environment and completely reshaped our way of life, smart glasses also have the potential to bring about another major shift in how humans use the internet.

-Displays are disappearing into the most human form possible, and reality itself is beginning to transform into a new kind of internet environment.
+Displays are disappearing into forms that feel increasingly natural to humans, and physical space itself is beginning to function as a new kind of internet interface.